-Appendix 3 and Appendix 4 provide the committee with details of high and medium priority recommendations that are overdue by the year in which they were raised.
+Appendix 3 and Appendix 4 provide the committee with details of urgent and important priority recommendations that are overdue by the year in which they were raised.
 Management responses and a new deadline have been indicated for each.

 7. PROPOSAL